 You may also learn more about each ethnicity match and state, see how you compare to the aboriginal population, and read about their genetic diversity and population history.

 While this might seem like a bizarre and specific list, these particular traits are reliably called or estimated from DNA alone.
-Ancestry looks at markers that play a role in determining some of these traits we have.
+Ancestry looks at markers that play a role in determining some of our traits.
 When reviewing mine, I confirmed (where I could) that at least half of them are accurate.
-Also, you can also answer questionnaires to provide Ancestry more data about your traits.
+Also, you can answer questionnaires to provide AncestryDNA more data about your traits.

 The idea that DNA companies can give you results with anywhere near 99% accuracy is false.
 The results are not perfect but can give you a very good idea of where your ancestors lived.
 For most, this information is for fun, and some degree of error isn’t a big deal.
 However, if you are looking to 100% understand where your ancestors are, you are going to be disappointed taking these.